-- 1. Hover over a column heading to show the filter icon ▼. - Click on the filter icon ▼.
+- 1. Hover over a column heading to show the filter icon Y. - Click on the filter icon ▼.
 A list of filter options are shown.
 The options are specific to each parameter.

-- 3. Select the elements that you would like to display and deselect the ones that you would like to hide. - 4.
-You can search the list for filters and select or deselect them. - Click Apply.
+3. Select the elements that you would like to display and deselect the ones that you would like to hide.

+You can start by deselecting the Select All checkbox and then select the ones that you would like to show.

+- 4. You can search the list for filters and select or deselect them. - Click Apply.
 The lists are filtered as specified. - 6.
 The filter icon ▼ next to the column heading indicates that the results are being filtered by that parameter.